JoaoGabriel-Lima/JoaoGabriel-Lima/README.md

 - 🌱 I’m currently learning **Prisma and other ORMs**

-- 👯 I’m looking to collaborate on [TodoFire Project](https://github.com/TodoFire-OSS/todofire)
+- 👯 I’m looking to collaborate on [Luna Project](https://github.com/newlunaproj)

 - 🤝 I’m looking for help with [find issues on my main project](https://github.com/JoaoGabriel-Lima/notemock_website)